james-stautler/AudVis/README.md

 To change the song, update the .js file in the preload() function.
 Specify pathway through Audio Files folder<br />

 The default script is basic.js and the song is Next to Me by Mqx (hardstyle, watch ears) <br />
+None of the music is mine, all credit goes to owners <br />